 Since her years at SAIC, she has met, interviewed, and corresponded with artists including Lluís Barba, Ed Moses, Julian Schnabel, Jane Szabo, Tao Dong Dong, and Brian Andrew Whiteley, to name a few.

-The virtue series shows the obvious influence of Cy Twombly and Franz Kline.
 Ms. Cue is an ardent student of art history.
-Her mature work relates to a voluminous collection of other paintings, in the manner in which Barnes described.
+Her mature work “relates” to a voluminous collection of other paintings, in the manner in which Barnes described.